mongodb/terraform-provider-mongodbatlas/website/docs/index.html.markdown

 ```
 ## Configure Atlas Programmatic Access

 In order to set up authentication with the MongoDB Atlas provider, you must generate a programmatic API key for MongoDB Atlas with the appropriate [role](https://docs.atlas.mongodb.com/reference/user-roles/).
-You can also configure an IP access list.
-The [MongoDB Atlas documentation](https://docs.atlas.mongodb.com/tutorial/manage-programmatic-access/index.html) contains the most up-to-date instructions for creating and managing your key(s), setting the appropriate role, and IP access.
+The [MongoDB Atlas documentation](https://docs.atlas.mongodb.com/tutorial/manage-programmatic-access/index.html) contains the most up-to-date instructions for creating and managing your key(s), setting the appropriate role, and optionally configuring IP access.

 **Role**: If unsure of which role level to grant your key, we suggest creating an organization API Key with an Organization Owner role.
 This ensures that you have sufficient access for all actions.